Solvro/lib-mobile-translator/packages/solvro_translator_core/README.md

 If despite above warning, you still want to use this package as standalone, the usage would be smth like this:

-Then implement the required managers and translation result classes:
+Implement the required managers and translation result classes:

 1. Create a concrete implementation of `RemoteTranslatableManager` for your translation service
 2. Create a concrete implementation of `LocalTranslatableManager` for your local storage solution